ahamedbashir/PooledHouse/README.md

 # PooledHouse

 An app to learn and share about service industry
-> Developed as a course requirement for CSC.47300 - Website Design at CCNY by the team PooledHouse
+> Developed in a Semester long project for CSC 47300 - Website Design at CCNY by the team PooledHouse

 # Team Members
  - Bashir